finos/open-source-readiness/docs/operations/project-access.md

 #### Advantages

 - Depending upon the situation, the only solution to the open source access problem may be to use a personal laptop or computer to access the necessary projects.
-- Since the employee's personal laptop doesn't contain firm-confidential information, there should be nearly zero chance of an accidental data-leakage event.
+- Since the employee's personal laptop doesn't contain firm-confidential information, there should be nearly zero chance of an accidental data-loss event.

 #### Disadvantages